tirtha1225/tweet-sentinel-guardian/README.md

 #  Welcome to my Project Sentinel Beta - A Twitter Content Moderation System
 Here is the link to my project : https://preview-1623f65e--tweet-sentinel-guardian.lovable.app/
 ## Project info
 Sentinel Beta is an innovative content moderation system designed for Twitter, aiming to enhance the platform's ability to manage and filter inappropriate content.
-By leveraging advanced natural language processing (NLP) and machine learning technologies, Sentinel Beta provides a robust solution for identifying and moderating tweets that violate content moderation policies.
+By leveraging advanced natural language processing (NLP) and Deep Learning technologies, Sentinel Beta provides a robust solution for identifying and moderating tweets that violate content moderation policies.

 ## Project Objective: